 National charity for bereaved and injured road traffic victims, which provides information and support through its helpline, literature, local groups, and contact with people who have suffered a similar experience.

-Jack's Rainbow helps create new Memories for bereaved families who have lost a chid by sending families on Breaks away to create some laughter and smiles again.
+Jacks Rainbow helps create new Memories for bereaved families who have lost a chid by sending families on Breaks away to create some laughter and smiles again.
 It also offers a friendly ear to bereaved families who have lost a child via email or Skype calls.
+We also offer training and awareness courses for companies called 'Grief in the workplace'.